Kibibit/kb-login-page/README.md

 This library **requires** two parameters: `kbLoginUrl` & `kbApp`.

-You can also pass an optional parameter to set the library logo: `kbIcon`
+You can also pass the following optional parameters:
+- `kbIcon`
+- `kbCustomBg` - replace the particles default background
+- `kbHelpUrl` - if this parameter is found, a "Having trouble?" url is added
+- `kbHideKibibit` - in order to use in **non-kibibit** projects, this will hide the kibibit logo

 You can pass them either with environment variables or with passing it as cli arguments: